SpontaneousSecret/ngo_chatbot/README.md

 A web-based chatbot interface that uses Groq's LLM models to provide intelligent responses with PDF document processing support and multi-language capabilities.

+Deployed live on Render: https://ngo-chatbot.onrender.com (Due to limited Render resources, the website might take some time to run optimally)

 ## Features